ajrosen/icalPal/README.md

 * ```--color``` uses a wider color palette.
 Calendar colors are what you have chosen in the Calendar app.
 Not supported in all terminals, but looks great in [iTerm2](https://iterm2.com/).
 * ```--match``` lets you filter the results of any command to items where a *FIELD* matches a regular expression.
 Eg., ```--match notes=zoom.us``` to show only Zoom meeetings

-Because icalpal is written in Ruby, and not a native Mac application, you can run it just about anywhere.
+Because icalPal is written in Ruby, and not a native Mac application, you can run it just about anywhere.
 It's been tested with the version of Ruby (2.6.10) included with macOS.

 ## Usage

-icalpal: Usage: icalpal [options] [-c] COMMAND
+icalPal: Usage: icalPal [options] [-c] COMMAND

 COMMAND must be one of the following:
 ```